michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 How to solve this?

 We can use Home Assistant's Utility Meters.
-These sensors reset automatically at the start of each period (hourly, daily, monthly, etc.).
+These sensors reset automatically at the start of each period (quarter-hourly, hourly, daily, monthly, etc.).
 Based on my observations:

-* The first recorded value for a new period is always 0.
+* The first recorded value for each period is always 0.
-* The first value following zero-point represents the energy increment since the last datapoint before zero-point.
+* The first value following the reset represents the energy collected since the last known value before zero-point.
-* Subsequent datapoints are the sum of the last one and the energy collected since the previous data point (until the next reset).

 In other words, the value at y would represent the delta (the amount of energy used) between x and y.
 This method isn't 100% precise, but it helps avoid major issues like "energy leakage" between periods.

+Worth mentioning that
+* Values in datapoints are continuously increasing (until the next reset).
+* Updates of utility sensors reflect the original sensor.
+So all publish the same values.

+It renders into conclusion that there is no need to publish daily sensors together with daily ones.
+The shortest time utility sensor is enough to cover our needs.

 **Note:**
 In this article, we assume hourly data as the baseline.